What is the deal with ponds and beneficial bacteria?

 There are countless strains of bacteria and there are different strains in different products.
 Some products have a higher concentration of bacteria than others.
 For instance, the dry beneficial bacteria from Aquscape has a 3.0 billion CFU per ounce potency.
 The cold water strains have about 1.5 billion CFU.

 Dry or Liquid?

 There are strains of beneficial bacteria that will die once the water goes below a certain temperature.
-Cold water bacteria can be added down to the water temperatures at 35 degrees.
+Cold water bacteria can be added to the water down to temperatures of 35 degrees.
 Regular bacteria can only be used down to about 55 degrees.
 Temperature is a big reason why we see algae blooms in the springtime.
-Just as different trees and flowers bloom at different times, the various biological elements of the pond "wake up" at separate times too.
+Just as different trees and flowers bloom at different times, the various biological elements of the pond “wake up” at separate times too.
 The plant life and the bacteria come to life just slightly after the algae.
-This is why we see algae blooms in the early spring - the other plant hasn't gotten to work yet and gives the algae a head start.
+This is why we see algae blooms in the early spring – the other plants haven’t gotten to work yet and this gives the algae a head start.

 It is the algaecide that you want to be careful with!
 Algaecide can harm fish and animals if not used correctly.
-It also kills beneficial bacteria- disrupting the eco system we are trying to balance!
-Read more about click HERE.
+It also kills beneficial bacteria, disrupting the ecosystem we are trying to balance!
+To read more about it, click HERE.